w3f/Grants-Program/applications/SaaS3.md

 SaaS3 is devoted to transforming traditional web2 projects to web3 services by decentralized docker runtime (dRuntime).
 Particularly, regardless of development stack differences, any Linux-based Web2 projects can be deployed on our platform for providing web3 services.
 Essentially, SaaS3 is an off-chain scaling technique of layer-2 which utilizes cheap off-chain docker computation to replace high-priced on-chain WASM / EVM runtime, while still remaining computation decentralization by delegated proof of stake (DPoS) consensus.
-Therefore, such layer-2 off-chain is not only for computation but technical development stacks.
+Therefore, such layer-2 off-chain scaling is not only for computation price but technical development stacks compatible.
-The SaaS3 can not only be utilized to decentralize computational providers but also used to mint patent-NFT to protect creator intellectual property.
+The SaaS3 project aims to decentralize computational providers and mint patent-NFT to protect creator intellectual property.
-The service creators could earn a patent fee by holding those pNFT or selling them to the NFT marketplace.
+The service creators could earn a patent fee by holding those pNFT or selling them on NFT marketplace.
-As a result, the SaaS3 project will bridge web2 projects to web3 services for a flourishing ecosystem and achieving creator economy in a truly decentralized and trust-minimized way.
+As a result, the SaaS3 project will bridge web2 projects to web3 services to flourish web3 ecosystem and achieve creator economy in a decentralized and trust-minimized way.
-This grant will allow us to develop several pallets to implement a parachain with substrate framework on Polkadot / Kusama.
+This grant will allow us to develop several pallets to implement a parachain with substrate on Polkadot / Kusama.

 SaaS3 as a part of Polkadot / Kusama / web 3 Ecosystem and has the following properties: